jcarenza67/Hallways/README.md

 * 8:00am: added another monster
 * 8:30: adding triggers for audio
 * 9:20: made an audio trigger for the new monster.
+* 12:00: going to be decorating the rest of the day.

 # License